(last updated: 16.06.2017)

 The advanced use of information technology demonstrates Estonia's commitment to global competitiveness.
 88% of the population are Internet users (Statistics Estonia, 2015).
 88% of households have access to the Internet at home (Statistics Estonia, 2015).

-Estonia’s major exports are machinery and equipment, wood (wood products), agricultural products and food preparations, mineral products and miscellaneous manufactured articles.
+Estonia’s major exports are machinery and equipment, wood (wood products), agricultural products and food preparations, miscellaneous manufactured articles and mineral products.

-Estonia’s main imports are machinery and equipment, mineral products, agricultural products and food preparations, transport equipment and chemical products.
+Estonia’s main imports are machinery and equipment, transport equipment, agricultural products and food preparations, mineral products, and chemical products.